Guide: Your Optimal Free Prize Request in 2026

 Preparing a Credible Mini Business Case

-Do not try to promise a quantified ROI if you do not have it.
-Public data is precisely lacking on this subject in existing content.
+Don’t try to promise a quantified ROI if you don’t have it.
+Public data is precisely lacking on this topic in existing content.
 However, you can build a solid file with observable elements and a simple measurement plan.

 A clean internal argument often fits on one page with five blocks: